KitsuneYokai/KitsuDeckDash/README.md

 * [KitsuneYokai](https://github.com/KitsuneYokai)

 ## Thinks to note
-The program will look better in the futurem once i got everything working.
+The program will look better in the future once i got everything working